StefanoGenettiUniTN/appa-chinquinaria/README.md

 This framework was developed within the scope of the **Public AI Challenge**, an open innovation initiative designed to apply artificial intelligence to real-world problems in the public sector.
 The project is the result of a strategic collaboration between **Hub Innovazione Trentino (HIT)**, the **University of Trento**, and the **Autonomous Province of Trento**.

 The primary objective was to design and implement a robust analytical pipeline for the forecasting and explainability of air quality data, specifically addressing the operational needs of the **Agenzia provinciale per la protezione dell'ambiente (APPA)**.
+A comprehensive technical report documenting the complete methodology and results is available [here](assets/Report.pdf).

 ### The Initiative